A must-do when in Perth Western Australia, is to take a day trip to Fremantle – a lovely port city nearby full of so many great things to do!

 A few popular spots include Gino’s Cafe, The Sail & Anchor Pub and Benny’s Bar & Cafe.

 A great way to discover the best of Fremantle’s foodie scene is to take a Fremantle Food Tour.
-You’ll get to visit several unique bars and restaurants and taste your way through delicious local specialties at the Fremantle Market!
+You’ll get to visit several unique bars and restaurants and taste your way through delicious local specialities at the Fremantle Market!

 Especially on Friday and Saturday evenings the Cappuccino Strip is full of live music and late-night places to party!